Hurricane Wilma: Preparations

 The various governments of the nations threatened by Wilma issued many tropical cyclone warnings and watches.
 At 09:00 UTC on October 16, a hurricane watch and tropical storm warning were posted for the Cayman Islands; these were dropped three days later.
 A tropical storm warning was issued in Honduras from the border with Nicaragua westward to Cabo Camaron at 15:00 UTC on October 17.
 In Belize, another tropical storm warning became in effect at 15:00 UTC on October 19 from the border with Mexico to Belize City.
 On October 21, the tropical storm warning in Honduras was discontinued at 03:00 UTC, while the other in Belize was canceled twelve hours later.

 The Mexican government issued hurricane warnings from Chetumal near Belize to San Felipe, Yucatán; a tropical storm warning was extended westward to Celestún.
 Officials declared a state of emergency in 23 municipalities across the Yucatán, and placed Quintana Roo and Yucatán under a red alert, the highest on its color-coded alert system.
 About 75,000 people evacuated in northeastern Mexico, including about 45,000 people who rode out the storm in 200 emergency shelters, many of them tourists.
 Schools were canceled in Quintana Roo, Yucatán, and Campeche, up to 15 days in some areas.
 Los Premios MTV Latinoamérica – the MTV Video Music Awards Latinoamérica – were canceled due to the hurricane, originally scheduled to occur in Playa del Carmen on October 20.

 The Cuban government issued several watches and warnings in relation to Wilma.
 By October 22, a hurricane warning was in place for the city of Havana, as well as the provinces of La Habana and Pinar del Río.
 A tropical storm warning was also issued for Isla de la Juventud, and a hurricane watch was issued for Matanzas Province.
-The Cuban government mobilized 93,154 workers to help evacuate 760,168 people across western of the island's western provinces.
+The Cuban government mobilized 93,154 workers to help evacuate 760,168 people across the island's western provinces.
 The evacuees generally stayed with family, friends, or in storm shelters.
 Officials closed all schools nationwide during the passage of Wilma and later Tropical Storm Alpha.
 During Wilma's passage, 41 hotels closed, of which five remained closed for two weeks after the storm.
 Many businesses, banks, and government institutions were closed for several days due to the storm.
 Along the coast, 554 boats were moved to protect them during the storm.
 Farmers moved 246,631 livestock, more than half of them cattle, to avoid the expected high waters.
 Passenger travel was halted for all trains nationwide, as well as ferry service between Batabanó and Isla de la Juventud.
-Poor weather conditions forced three airports to briefly close – José Martí International in Havana, Juan Gualberto Gómez in Varadero and Jardines del Rey in Cayo Coco.
+Poor weather conditions forced three airports to briefly close – José Martí International Airport in Havana, Juan Gualberto Gómez in Varadero and Jardines del Rey in Cayo Coco.